and Direct Current

 Frequencies above 30 megahertz are not normally refracted by the atmosphere and

 ground-wave range is minimal.
 This normally limits our use of this frequency spectrum

 to line of sight.
 The exception to this is increased range through the use of tropospheric

 scatter techniques.
 Some communications using VHF and above frequencies use a technique

 called forward propagation by tropospheric scatter (fpts).
-This method will be discussed in more detail in chapter 5.
+This method will be discussed

-atmospheric and ionospheric conditions can also cause the normal line-of-sight
+Certain atmospheric and ionospheric conditions can also cause the normal line-of-sight

 range to be extended.
 Frequencies at the lower end of this band are capable of overcoming

 is increased, the problem becomes more pronounced.
 Reception is notably free from

 atmospheric and man-made static.
-(The VERY-HIGH- FREQUENCY (VHF) and ULTRAHIGH-FREQUENCY (UHF) bands are known as line-of-sight transmission bands.)
+(The Very-High- Frequency (VHF) and ULTRAHigh-Frequency

+(UHF) bands are known as line-of-sight transmission bands.)
 Because this is line-of-sight

 antenna and not over the horizon.
 The line-of-sight characteristic makes the VHF

-band ideal for amphibious operations (beach landing from sea craft) and the UHF well suited for tactical voice
+band ideal for amphibious operations (beach landing from sea craft) and the UHF

-transmissions (maneuvering of ships traveling together).
-The SUPERHIGH-FREQUENCY (SHF) band is used for radar and satellite communications,
+The SUPERHigh-Frequency (SHF) band is used for radar and satellite communications,

 Q9. he majority of VLF transmitters are used for what purpose?